- Colorado Will

 Sometimes a will needs to be changed after initially being made.
 If you want to add something or make minor changes to your will, you can attach what is called a codicil.
 A codicil is an amendment to a will that must also be signed, dated, and witnessed.

 If you need to make major changes to your will, you can revoke it and create a completely new will.
-A will is also revoked whenever a new will is made, when it is destroyed, or when you marry or remarry.
+A will is also revoked whenever a new will is made, when an existing will is destroyed, or when you marry or remarry.

 If you die without making a will or leave behind an invalid will, you will have died “intestate”.
 When you die intestate, your assets will be distributed according to Colorado “intestate succession” laws.